yazz/VisualJS/README.md

             (container
                 (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

-Clojure on Coils is in active development and is used in production systems.
+As of 2015 Clojure on Coils is in active development and is used in production systems.
+The product roadmap is to make it a realtime relational database web app framework.

 ### Tutorial Table of Contents